emmanueltouzery/projectpad2/README.md

 ![CLI2](https://raw.githubusercontent.com/wiki/emmanueltouzery/projectpad2/pics/cli2.svg)

+You can launch `ppcli` manually, or you can use its zsh integration: `ppcli --print-shell-function zsh >> ~/.zshrc`, and reload the shell.
+After doing that, and if `ppcli` is in the path, you can launch it using `control+space`, and any command you run through ppcli will be added to your CLI history.

 Note that even though you can enter ssh passwords in projectpad, no effort is made to hand them to ssh when logging in through ppcli.
 The recommended way to login to ssh servers without password is through ssh keys, but regardless password management remains valuable.

 [sqlcipher]: https://www.zetetic.net/sqlcipher/